 - How to Build your Diversity Metrics Toolkit

 Yet, as full of valuable metrics as these resources are, they are not exhaustive.
-There are countless other metric sources out there for tracking your D&I initiatives.
+There are countless other metric sources out there for tracking your DE&I initiatives.
 For example, various governments and governing entities measure different factors to ensure compliance with race, gender and ethnicity regulations.
 Magazines, consulting companies, and a host of other groups use their own metric systems to determine who will get recognition awards and ascend to the top of their employer of choice lists.
-And due to the need to measure along custom criteria, a number of private companies have metrics they use to measure their own programs against their own internal benchmarks.
-But here is my caveat: As wonderful as this cornucopia of metrics may seem, only some—and maybe none of those listed here—is suitable for your use.
+And due to the need to measure along custom criteria, a number of private companies have metrics they use to measure their programs against their own internal benchmarks.
+But here is my caveat: As wonderful as this cornucopia of metrics may seem, only some—and maybe none of those listed here—is suitable for your organization and its unique needs.

 So what should you keep in mind as you select your metrics?
 Below are seven steps to help guide the process: